leezhiqiangleonard/IMDA_offline_test/README.md

 Summary:
 (i) Each captcha is very similar to each other with only differing alphabets/numbers.
 We extract the alphabets and numbers using masking method since Captcha images are in a fixed format (e.g. distance between each alphabet/numbers are always the same; font sizes are always the same).
 Hence, masking method can accurately extract the individual alphabet/numbers from the Captcha image.
 (ii) For classification, we can apply image generation by sampling each pixel for the alphabets/numbers individually, before using feature extraction (from the VGG16 model) as input for the XGBoost classifier.
-The classifer will in turn predict alphabet/number that is the closest match in its dictionary.
+The classifer will in turn predict alphabet/number that is the closest match in the full dictionary of all alphabets and numbers.
-(iii) For XOR method (which is , we binarize the pixels to 0 or 1 by thresholding values above 100 and below 100 respectively.
-Then we perform XOR elementwise against all the alphabets and numbers (Vectors are obtained through all input examples A-Z0-9) and calculating the error and taking 1 minus that error.
-Exact matches outputs a value of 1.
-We then obtain the respective label corresponding to the index with that value of 1.
+(iii) For XOR method (which is a logical "exclusive OR" function in python), we can binarize the pixels to 0 or 1 by thresholding values above 100 and below 100 respectively.
+After which, we can perform XOR elementwise against the full dictionary of all the alphabets and numbers (where vectors are obtained through all input examples A-Z0-9).
+Lastly, with the output ranging from 0 to 1 (with 0 being the exact match, and 1 being a completely wrong match), we derive the similarity distances between the input data and all alphabets and numbers.

 Methods:
 1. VGG16 feature extraction + XGBoost classification + Image generation